timorthi/export-workflow-logs/README.md

 ## Usage

 Workflow run logs can only be downloaded on completion of that workflow.
-To export workflow logs, you will have to run this action in a separate workflow that runs after the conclusion of an upstream workflow (see the [`workflow_run`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_run) event).
+To export workflow logs, you will have to run this action in a separate workflow that runs after the conclusion of an upstream workflow.
+This is achieved via the [`workflow_run`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_run) event.
 Attempting to export the workflow run logs of an in-progress workflow will result in a 404 error from the GitHub API.

 ### Environment Variables